Starting January 1, 2023, preview environments are only available on Team, Organization, and Enterprise plans. More on our pricing page.

 previewsEnabled: true previewsExpireAfterDays: 3services: - type: web plan: standard name: express-server env: node

 Preview resources are billed just like regular Render services and are prorated by the second.
-See Render Pricing for service and plan details.
+See Render Pricing for service and instance type details.